WillJager/WP-No-Taxonomy-Base/readme.txt

 == Installation ==

+Installation

 1. Place plugin files in the /wp-content/plugins/ folder (or download via the dashboard "Add New" page under plugins).

 2. Activate the plugin from the "Plugins" page in the dashboard.

-3. Go to Settings -> WP No Taxonomy Base to check which taxonomies for which you want to remove the base slug.
+3. Go to Settings -> WP No Taxonomy Base to check the taxonomies for which you want to remove the base slug.

-This plugin was developed by Luke Thomas (http://twitter.com/luk3thomas) and submitted by David DiGiovanni (http://twitter.com/daviddigiovanni).
+This plugin was developed by Luke Thomas (http://twitter.com/luk3thomas), submitted by David DiGiovanni (http://twitter.com/daviddigiovanni), and modified by Willem Jager (http://willjager.com).